Isai: Soundtrack

 The music and background score of the film was composed by S. J. Suryah, making his debut as a composer through this film.
 The soundtrack album features eight tracks with three instrumentals; the songs were penned by Madhan Karky.
-The soundtrack album was released at the office of Sun TV Network in Chennai on 31 October 2014.
-However, the album was released to public on 2 November 2014.
+The soundtrack album was released in November 2014.

-Marketing and release

-After the announcement of the film, the makers unveiled the first look poster on 25 May 2012.
-The theatrical trailer of the film was released on 29 August 2014, coinciding with Vinayagar Chathurthi.
+Release

-Initially planned for releasing on 1 May 2014, the same day Ajith-starrer Vaalee (1999) was released, the film was pushed to July 2014.
-The makers planned to release the film on 2 October 2014 coinciding with Gandhi Jayanthi but was postponed once again.
+Initially planned for releasing on 1 May 2014, the same day Suryah's directorial debut Vaalee (1999) was released, the film was pushed back.
+The makers planned to release the film on 2 October 2014.
 Later the film was scheduled to release on 30 January 2015.
 The film released in 300 screens across Chennai and Tamil Nadu which is the highest for an S. J. Suryah-starrer.
+It had its television premiere via Sun TV on 12 July 2015.

+Box office

 Isai opened at second position at the Chennai box office and had an average opening due to its limited release.
 In its second weekend, the film dropped to fifth position with the show counts being reduced due to newer releases.
-The film was trimmed by seven minutes from its initial 190 minutes runtime, owing to criticism regarding the film's duration.
-The film premiered through Sun TV on 12 July 2015.
+The film was trimmed by seven minutes from its initial runtime, owing to criticism regarding the film's duration.